KG-MuLQA: A Framework for KG-based Multi-Level QA Extraction and Long-Context LLM Evaluation: The Benchmark

 \subsection{Knowledge Graph Representation}

-To enable systematic and scalable QA extraction, we transform annotated credit agreements into a knowledge graph representation.
-This graph encodes entities of people, organizations, roles, and locations, along with their relationships, in a structured and queryable form.
+To enable systematic and scalable QA extraction, we transform annotated credit agreements into knowledge graph representations.
+These graph encode entities of people, organizations, roles, and locations, along with their relationships, in a structured and queryable form.
 Figure \ref{fig:knowledge_graph} illustrates a graph which captures that \texttt{Jane Smith} holds the position of \texttt{Vice President} at \texttt{ABCDE Inc.} -- an organization that serves as a \texttt{Lender} as well as an \texttt{Administrative} and \texttt{Documentation} \texttt{Agent}, and has its \texttt{Headquarters} at \texttt{10 Peachtree...}.
-By abstracting away document-specific phrasing while preserving these logical links, the graph supports consistent interpretation across agreements and forms the basis for creating questions of varying complexity through structured queries.
+By abstracting away document-specific phrasing while preserving these logical links, the graphs support consistent interpretation across agreements and form the basis for creating questions of varying complexity through structured queries.

-We construct the knowledge graph using the Resource Description Framework\footnote{\url{https://www.w3.org/TR/rdf11-concepts/}} (RDF), which represents data as subject-predicate-object triples, forming a directed labeled graph for knowledge representation.
-Stored in Turtle (*.ttl) format for readability, this structure ensures scalability, and efficient querying across documents using SPARQL\footnote{\url{https://www.w3.org/TR/sparql11-query/}}.
-See Appendix \ref{app:knowledge_graph_construction} for knowledge graph construction details.
+We construct knowledge graphs using the Resource Description Framework\footnote{\url{https://www.w3.org/TR/rdf11-concepts/}} (RDF), which represents data as subject-predicate-object triples, forming a directed labeled graph for knowledge representation.
+Stored in Turtle (*.ttl) format for readability, this structure ensures scalability and efficient querying across documents using SPARQL\footnote{\url{https://www.w3.org/TR/sparql11-query/}} (see Appendix \ref{app:knowledge_graph_construction} for KG construction details).